 Using Apple's MDM framework in iOS, iPadOS, macOS, and tvOS, administrators can deploy and configure apps and settings, collect device information, and remotely lock or wipe devices.
 This can be done with corporate-owned as well as BYOD devices.

 One advantage of using Apple's MDM framework is how quickly it can communicate with devices, which lets commands (such as to lock or erase devices) happen almost instantly.
-This is made possible by the Apple Push Notification System (APNS).
-Apple devices are constantly polling APNS for notifications to request managed devices to "Check-in" with their MDM server.
+This is made possible by the Apple Push Notification service (APNs).
+Apple devices are constantly polling APNs for notifications to request managed devices to "Check-in" with their MDM server.
 Because of this constant polling, near-instant management of online devices can be achieved.

 Which actions are performed by the Kandji Agent?

 - Custom Apps: Installation of DMG, PKG, and ZIP files.
 Running the audit, preinstall and postinstall scripts, and forcing restarts if the option is enabled.

 - Auto Apps: Profiles to allow Auto App features such as Notifications, KEXT, and PPPC are delivered via the MDM framework.

 - Scripts: All scripts are run as root by the Kandji Agent.